fabianaapateanu/training-mobile-basic-practice-project/README.md

             androidDriver = new AndroidDriver(serverUrl, capabilities);
             }
         ```

-2. Create a JUnit tearDown method which is annotated with `@After`:
+2. Create a JUnit teardown method which is annotated with `@After`:
     1. First we need to import:
         `import org.junit.After;`
-    2. After the setUp we will add the annotation and the method name for tearDown:
+    2. After the `setUp()` method which we previously added, we will add the annotation and the method name for tearDown:
         ```
            @After
            public void tearDown() {